Wireless Devices A Guide to Compliance in the US and EU

 Using a TCB also has advantages for other projects.
 Because they are required to keep strict accreditations and up-to-date knowledge on a variety of industries and test types, having a relationship with a TCB provides a reliable source for product safety and compliance testing in the future.

 TCBs certify devices in accordance with FCC rules and policies.
 They issue written grants of certification based upon applications that contain the same information currently required by FCC rules.
 The grantee remains responsible to FCC for compliance.
 TCBs accept and review test data from manufacturers or test laboratories.
 However, TCBs are responsible for the accuracy of the test data and may perform laboratory Wireless Compliance audits or ask for sample units for testing before accepting test data.
-TCBs verify that all FCC labelling requirements, including the FCC identification, are met.
+TCBs verify that all FCC labeling requirements, including FCC identification, are met.

 Upon successful review of the application, TCBs grant a certificate of equipment authorization.
-TCBs then submit an electronic copy of the application and a completed Form 731 to FCC.
+TCBs then submit an electronic copy of the application and a completed Form 731 to the FCC.
 Immediately, FCC posts a TCB grant of equipment authorization on its website.
 TCBs can also approve permissive changes, regardless of who originally certified the equipment.
 FCC requires TCBs to perform post-market audits of equipment they certify.

 TCBs are prohibited from the following activities: